rohan-paul/Awesome-JavaScript-Interviews/Javascript/is-JS-block-scoped-or-function-scoped.md

 ## But JS is block scope (with the use of ES6 ``let`` and ``const``)

 ## What is block-scoped?

-### Block-scoped exists when a declared variable inside a block of code (usually enclosed between curly backets) is only visible/accessible within that block of code.
+### Block-scoped exists when a declared variable inside a block of code (usually enclosed between curly brackets) is only visible/accessible within that block of code.

 Consider the following, where JS is function-scoped